damianhakert/damianhakert.github.io/source/handbook/contracts/index.html.md

 1. The currency should normally be the local currency of the new team member unless they explicitly request USD/EUR because their local currency has a lot of inflation.
 1. Employee entity: employ though the GitLab entity where they are located (US => Inc., NL => B.V.)
-1. Contractor entity: if the employee is in the US, GitLab Inc. is the contracting entity, in all other regions GitLab BV is the contracting entity.
+1. Contractor entity: if the team member is in the US, or if the person is part of the Sales organization, GitLab Inc. is the contracting entity.
+In all other regions and functional groups, GitLab BV is the contracting entity.
 1. Make a copy of the relevant Template Contract (linked below) in Drive, and include the name of the new hire in the title of the copy.
 1. Find all fields with curly brackets (` { } `), and edit as appropriate.
 It is often efficient to do a find + replace on fields that appear multiple times such as names, email addresses, etc. (fields are named the same in the contracts / PIAA to make this easier).